 - urinary disorders

-To live in accordance with the seasons, and maintain winter health, requires embracing and nourishing the qualities of Water in your life.
-This is the time where the focus is inwards to allow internal nourishment.
+To maintain health during winter, embrace and nourish the qualities of Water in your life.
+Use this time to focus inwards and allow internal nourishment.

 Important practices to nourish the Water energy for winter health include: